spatialos/gdk-for-unity/docs/content/ecs/authority.md

 > **Note**: This is _different_ to the [behaviour around AuthorityLossImminent notifications in the SpatialOS SDKs](https://docs.improbable.io/reference/latest/shared/design/understanding-access#authority-states), where Authority can only be in one of three states at a time.

-Here's an example of how to write a system that runs when a worker instance has authority over the SpatialOS component Position:
+Here's an example of how to write a system that runs when a worker instance has authority over the `Position` SpatialOS component:

 ```csharp
 public class AuthoritativePositionSystem : ComponentSystem